openebs-archive/istgt/CONTRIBUTING.md

 2. What did you expect to see?
 3. What did you see instead?
 4. How to reproduce it?
-5. Logs of cstor-istgt and cstor-volume-mgmt containerss of cstor target pod.
+5. Logs of cstor-istgt and cstor-volume-mgmt containers of cstor target pod.

 ## Steps to Contribute